- Authentic Antique Astrolabe

 These multi-use tools consist of a circular stack of sliding features all embedded within a disk called a “mater”.
 A round plate containing a two-dimensional projection of the Earth’s latitudinal lines sits within the mater and, over that plate, another circular feature called the “rete” contains the locations of certain well-known stars in the sky.
 Over that, a straight rule pivots around to line up with time measurements along the edge of the mater.
 And on the back of the whole thing, a pivotable siting device helps find the altitude of a star—often the starting point of a calculation. (source: Smithsonian Magazine)

-Often found in shipwrecks, this unusual scientific tool was located in the Moroccan Atlas Mountains.
+Often found in shipwrecks, this unusual scientific tool was located in the southern Moroccan desert.
 They are quite difficult to find in good condition and are treasured by collectors.

 Details & Dimensions